bitsydarel/executorservices/README.md

-A library for Dart developers.
+A library for Dart and Flutter developers.

 Created from templates made available by Stagehand under a BSD-style [license](https://github.com/bitsydarel/executorservices/blob/master/LICENSE).